jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_17_2_1"></a>
 #### [↖](#4_17)[↑](#4_17_2)[↓](#4_17_2_1_1) Components
 * **Application**
+  * A logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
+  * An application is conceptually similar to a folder.
   * Either *application* in the tradional sense
   * Or *application component*, e.g. service, frontend, backend
+* **Application Version**
+  * Refers to a specific, labeled iteration of deployable code for a web application
+  * Unique package that represents a version of the *application*
+  * Uploaded as a zipped *application source bundle*
+  * Each application can have many application versions
+  * Can be deployed to one or more *environments* within an application
+  * Limit of 1000 version -> can configure application version *lifecycle management*
 * **Environment**
+  * Collection of AWS resources running an application version
   * Isolated, self-contained set of components of infrastructure
+  * Single-instance or multi-instance scalable
+  * Application can have multiple environments
+    * Either represent *development stages* (PROD, STAGING, ...)
+    * ...or *application component*, e.g. service, frontend, backend
+  * Environment has one application
+  * Can be cloned as a whole environment
+  * Can rebuild environment - complete delete and rebuild
+* **Environment tier**
+  * Designates the type of application that the environment runs, and determines what resources Elastic Beanstalk provisions to support it
-    * Type **Web server** environment
+    * Type **Web server** environment tier
       * Represents a web application
-    * Type **Worker** environment
+    * Type **Worker** environment tier
       * Act upon output created by another environment - pulls work from SQS queue
         * Elastic Beanstalk is running a daemon process on each instance that reads from the queue
       * Ideal for long running workloads
       * Should only be loosely coupled to web server environments, eg. via *SQS*
       * Can also be invoked on a schedule (`cron.yml`)
-  * Single-instance or multi-instance scalable
-  * Application can have mulitple environments
-    * Either represent *development stages* (PROD, STAGING, ...)
-    * ...or *application component*, e.g. service, frontend, backend
+* **Environment configuration**
+  * Identifies a collection of parameters and settings that define how an environment and its associated resources behave
+* **Saved configuration**
-  * Can be cloned as a whole environment
+  * A template that you can use as a starting point for creating unique environment configurations
-  * Can rebuild environment - complete delete and rebuild
-* **Application Version**
+* **Platform**
-  * Unique package that represents a version of the *application*
-  * Uploaded as a zipped *application source bundle*
-  * Each application can have many application versions
-  * Can be deployed to one or more *environments* within an application
-  * Limit of 1000 version -> can configure application version *lifecycle management*
+  * Combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components

 ##### In CloudFormation stack
 *Web Application*<br/>(non-docker)|*Web Application*<br/>(docker, runs on ECS)|*Worker*